ChristopherJHart/ChristopherJHart.github.io/_posts/2022-01-08-CML-IOS-XE-Virtual-Router-Bootstrap-Configuration.md

 * A user account with my name is automatically created, alongside a password (which is rarely used - see the next bullet point for details).
 * The public RSA key of two hosts I often use to SSH into virtual routers is imported into the configuration.
 This way, I can SSH into the virtual router without needing to enter a password.
 Passwords annoy me! :)
 * An NTP server present in my network is automatically configured on each device, ensuring clocks are synchronized between all devices.
+* Automatically enables CDP (which is disabled by default on CSR1000v and Catalyst 8000v routers).
+* Enables an SCP server on the router, allowing for easy transferring of files into the lab environment.

 ## Tested Virtual Routers